 - Has difficulties with firewalls.
 Unlike other VPN protocols, L2TP has no clever ways to get through firewalls.
 Surveillance-oriented system administrators use firewalls to block VPNs, and people who configure L2TP themselves are an easy target.

 Anything that requires security while not prioritizing speed.
 However, there are better options in that department.

 PPTP (Point-to-Point Tunneling Protocol)

 Point to Point Tunneling Protocol (PPTP) was created in 1999 and was the first widely available VPN protocol.
-It was first designed to tunnel dial-up traffic, and it is limited to very weak encryption options.
-Ideally, it shouldn’t be supported by VPN providers, and system administrators shouldn’t use it.
+It was first designed to tunnel dial-up traffic and is limited to weak encryption options.
+Ideally, it shouldn't be supported by VPN providers, and system administrators shouldn't use it.